verrazzano/docs/content/en/docs/setup/install/customize-installation.md

 Once you have the name of your Verrazzano resource, you can edit its manifest.
 The `kubectl edit` command allows you to directly edit any API resource on the cluster.
 Refer to the [kubectl edit documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#edit) for more information on `kubectl edit`.
-The following example edits the Verrazzano found in the sample output.
+The following example edits the Verrazzano resource found in the sample output.

 {{< clipboard >}}
 <div class="highlight">